 By familiarizing yourself with the exam format and understanding how each section of it is graded, you can greatly improve your odds of passing.

-Below I’m dissecting the MCQ and essay sections to help you gain a better understanding of what’s to come.
+Below I’m dissecting the MCQ and essay sections to help you gain a better understanding of what to expect on the CMA exam.

 CMA Exam Multiple Choice Questions